Kelio and GDPR

-Accelerate your GDPR compliance with the help of Kelio software!
+Speed up your GDPR compliance with Kelio software!

-The implementation of a workforce management and access control software solution involves the use and processing of personal data.
-Organisations within the European Union must therefore comply with the requirements of the GDPR – the EU General Data Protection Regulation.
+Introducting a workforce management and access control software solution means using and processing personal data.
+Organisations in the European Union must therefore comply with the requirements of the GDPR – the General Data Protection Regulation.

-Any organisation that processes the personal data of its staff within the European Union is subject to the provisions of the GDPR, which requires:
+Any organisation in the European Union that processes its staff personal data is subject to the provisions of the GDPR, stipulating:

 - security of personal data collected

-- implementation of a responsible management approach in respect of such data (including an alert procedure in the event of data breach)
+- implementation of a responsible management approach towards this data (including a data breach alert procedure)

 Kelio software and compliance with the GDPR

-The use of workforce or access control software does not in itself guarantee compliance with the GDPR but does prove a valuable aid to managing personal data correctly.
-Such software makes it possible to:
+Using workforce or access control software does not in itself guarantee GDPR compliance but is valuable in managing personal data correctly.
+With this software you can:

-- redefine a framework for the processing of personal data
+- redefine a framework for personal data processing

-- centralise hosting and better protect such data (secure system, access rights, etc.)
+- centralise hosting and protect data better (secure system, access rights, etc.)

-- respond more quickly and more easily to requests to exercise rights.
+- respond more quickly and easily to requests to exercise rights.

-The Kelio software solutions for Time and Attendance management, HR management and access control have been designed to assist organisations in their compliance with the GDPR, by setting a framework for the processing and protection of employee personal data.
+Kelio Time and Attendance, HR management and Access Control have been designed to assist organisations in complying with GDPR, by defining a framework for processing and protecting staff personal data.